 And, lesson learned: next time we buy something out of state, we’re stuffing our pockets full of D batteries first.

-32 thoughts on “Cheers to Camels and Clocks
+32 responses to “Cheers to Camels and Clocks”

 1. I like your clock.
 Pity it doesn’t like to work.
 Around here before the pandemic many restaurants had ‘Wine-day’ specials with half price bottles.
 No more, of course.
 I still find myself thinking about a glass of wine on Wednesday though.
 Talk about a Pavlovian response… 🍷